ocaml-ppx/ppxlib/doc/what-is-ppx.rst

 --------

 Ppx is a meta-programming system for the OCaml programming language.
-It allows developpers to generate code at compile time in a principled way.
-The distinguishing feature of ppx is that it is tightly integrated with the OCaml parser and instead of operating at the text level it operates on the internal strcutured representation of the language in the compiler, called the Abstract Syntax Tree or AST for short.
+It allows developers to generate code at compile time in a principled way.
+The distinguishing feature of ppx is that it is tightly integrated with the OCaml parser and instead of operating at the text level it operates on the internal structured representation of the language in the compiler, called the Abstract Syntax Tree or AST for short.

 A few years ago, the OCaml language was extended with two new
 constructions: annotations and extension points.
-Annotations are abritrary pieces of information that can be attached to most parts of the OCaml language.
+Annotations are arbitrary pieces of information that can be attached to most parts of the OCaml language.
 They can be used to control the behavior of the OCaml compiler, or in some specific cases to generate code at compile time.